Article by Krasimir Topchiyski, MetaTrans Games

 Overall, the performance of Deep Netts is acceptable running on an Android device and this is achieved without any native code or hardware assistance.
 This strongly suggests there is very well-optimized Java code inside the framework.
 Running on Windows, where the training of the convolutional neural networks (CNNs) happens, the speed of learning/training is also very acceptable.

 I would like to mention that I have received great support from the primary author of the Deep Netts software, Zoran Sevarac, during the integration of Deep Netts into the Chess Position Scanner and Analyzer project.

 If you are a Java software developer and are looking for an ML framework that is Java-centric and is compatible with the Android operating system, I suggest you definitely consider using DeepNetts.
 It is a lightweight Java-native library, easy to learn, and solves many technical challenges related to ML.

 Deep Netts is available for free download here

-A step by step getting started guide is available here
+A step by step guide for quick start is available here